Map Triangulation: Find Your Location (Easily & Accurately)

 Some more prominent or obvious features you could use include buildings, peaks, knolls, hillocks, boulders, saddles, gullies, bluffs, lakes, ponds, and outcrops.
 Subtler features include steep points on a slope (marked by tightly packed contour lines on your map), turns or bends in a trail, river, or road, ridgelines, and/or trees and vegetation.

-Step Two: Prepare Your Map
+2. Prepare Your Map and Compass

 HOW TO TRIANGULATE YOUR POSITION